-7.1 Front Control Panel
+7.1 Front Panel

-The following controls and indicators are present on the controller front panel (see Figure 3 below): (1) the digital LED display, (2) the control buttons, (3) the bath on/off power switch, (4) the control indicator light, and (5) the cooling on/off switch.
+The following controls and indicators are present on the controller front panel (see Figure 2 below): (1) the digital LED display, (2) the control buttons, (3) the bath on/off power switch, and (4) the control indicator light.

-Figure 3 Front Control Panel
+Figure 2 Front Panel Features

-- 1. The digital display is an important part of the temperature controller.
+- 1) The digital display is an important part of the temperature controller.
 It displays the set-point temperature and bath temperature as well as the various other bath functions, settings, and constants.
-The display shows temperatures according to the selected scale units °C or °F. - 2.
-The control buttons (SET, DOWN, UP, and EXIT) are used to set the bath temperature set-point, access and set other operating parameters, and access and set bath calibration parameters.
-A brief description of the functions of the buttons follows: - SET Used to display the next parameter in a menu and to set parameters to the displayed value. - DOWN Used to decrement the displayed value of parameters. - UP Used to increment the displayed value. - EXIT Used to exit from a menu.
-When EXIT is pressed any changes made to the displayed value will be ignored. - 3.
-The on/off switch controls power to the entire bath including the stirring motor. - 4.
-The control indicator is a two color light emitting diode (LED).
+The display shows temperatures according to the selected scale units °C or °F. - 2) The control buttons (SET, DOWN, UP, and EXIT) are used to set the bath temperature set-point, access and set other operating parameters, and access and set bath calibration parameters.

+A brief description of the functions of the buttons follows:

+SET - Used to display the next parameter in a menu and to set parameters to the displayed value.

+DOWN - Used to decrement the displayed value of parameters.

+UP - Used to increment the displayed value.

+EXIT - Used to exit from a menu.
+When EXIT is pressed, any changes made to the displayed value are ignored.

+- 3) The on/off switch controls power to the entire bath including the stirring motor. - 4) The control indicator is a two color light emitting diode (LED).
 This indicator lets the user visually see the ratio of heating to cooling.
 When the indicator is red the heater is on, and when it is green the heater is off and the bath is cooling.